 As a result of this system, I had to manually remove any overlaps (some of which I’m sure I failed with if you look carefully), thankfully the collision doesn’t suffer from this same design quirk (as it would make no sense) and I could also visualise the Chunk Boxes so I wasn’t flying COMPLETELY blind.

-Due to a quirk of Sonic ’06 itself, I had to shift the terrain back quite a bit, as Sonic ’06 has a failsafe system where the player is instantly killed upon passing the 25,000 mark on any axis (I believe this applies to objects as well, but I’m not sure), although this has since been remedied with a patch to remove this behaviour (on the 24th of August 2021).
+Due to a quirk of Sonic ’06 itself, I had to shift the terrain back quite a bit, as Sonic ’06 has a failsafe system where the player is instantly killed upon passing the 25,000 mark on any axis (I believe this applies to objects as well, but I’m not sure).

 Initial SET Porting